🚨 Active Accidents in DFW — Get Free Report Monitoring

 Many rear-end crash injuries don't show symptoms for 24-72 hours.
 Always get checked by a doctor even if you feel fine at the scene.

-Who's at Fault in a Rear-End Crash?
+Who Is at Fault in a Rear-End Collision in Texas?

-• Brake-checked the following car
+• Brake-checking the following car out of road rage

-• Had broken brake lights
+• Driving with broken brake lights or taillights

-• Reversed suddenly
+• Reversing suddenly without warning

-• Made an illegal stop in traffic
+• Making an illegal or unsafe stop in moving traffic

 What to Do After a Rear-End Crash